10 Ways to Secure Your Website from HackersVanessa Venugopal

 - Avoid using personal information when creating a password.

 You can educate your employees to create strong passwords for their accounts, not to share them with anyone, and to make sure that they change their passwords every 30, 60, or 90 days.
 You can also set a rule for your customers when they create their accounts.
 So they can make a strong password too.

 Protect Your Devices with an Antivirus/ Anti-malware Software

 Sometimes we visit unsafe websites or might download software accidentally that is injected with malware.
 These threats, once it has gained access to your device, can steal your vital information.
 They can access your website and steal more details you have stored.

-That’s why installing an antivirus or anti-malware software can protect your data.
+That’s why installing antivirus or anti-malware software can protect your data.
 You can purchase security software, like Bitdefender, that can secure multiple devices, to also include your employees.
-You can even purchase an endpoint protection software.
+You can even purchase endpoint protection software.